The discovery and challenges of antibodies targeting GPCRs

 ABOUT THIS WEBINAR

-This webinar will focus on progress achieved in G protein-coupled receptor (GPCR) therapeutic antibody-based discovery and development.
+This webinar focused on progress achieved in G protein-coupled receptor (GPCR) therapeutic antibody-based discovery and development.

 Learning outcomes of this webinar: